openstack-gitops/rhoso-gitops/README.md

 * (optional) Deploy Red Hat Advanced Cluster Manager (RHACM) and configure it so deployment of OpenShift clusters is possible (the hub cluster).
 * Deploy ArgoCD to the hub cluster or unmanaged cluster.
-  * Use the `base/gitops/` directory to deploy Red Hat GitOps and the initial ArgoCD deployment.
+  * Use the `base/initialize/gitops/` directory to deploy Red Hat OpenShift GitOps and the initial ArgoCD deployment.
 * Create the base Applications from `applications/` to the hub or unmanaged cluster.
 * Create your [environments](https://github.com/openstack-gitops/environments)
   in a private repository for deployment.